gep13/gep13/input/blog/what-are-all-the-chocolatey-repositories-for.md

 ## [puppet-chocolatey](https://github.com/chocolatey/puppet-chocolatey)

-This repository houses the official module for working with Chocolatey in Puppet.
+This repository used to house the official module for working with Chocolatey in Puppet, however, this has since been forked and is now maintained [here](https://github.com/puppetlabs/puppetlabs-chocolatey).
+As a result, there should be no need to interact with this repository, and at some point, it will likely be archived.
 This module allow the installation of Chocolatey, management of Chocolatey config and features, and also install/update of packages.

 ## [choco-wiki](https://github.com/chocolatey/choco-wiki)